tfukui95/tor-experiment/ToyExperiment.md

 seen passing through.
 Through winSCP, access each of the VMs that was listening on the network for Tor traffic.
 Find the pcap file that was saved, and download that file to your Desktop.
 Now open the files on Wireshark.

-###To Add
-sudo tcpdump -s 1514 -i any 'port 5000' -U -w - | tee testfile2.pcap | tcpdump -nnxxXSs 1514 -r -

-stackoverflow: how can i have tcpdump write to file and standard output the appropriate data.

 ## Notes